-The College of Medicine, the largest of six colleges at the University of Florida Health Science Center, opened in 1956 with a mission to increase Florida’s supply of highly qualified physicians, provide advanced health-care services to the citizens of Florida and foster discovery in health research.
+The College of Medicine, the largest of six colleges at the University of Florida Academic Health Center, opened in 1956 with a mission to increase Florida’s supply of highly qualified physicians, provide advanced health care services to the residents of Florida and foster discovery in health research.

-Since graduating its first medical students in 1960, the college has graduated more than 4,000 physicians.
+Since graduating its first medical students in 1960, the College has graduated more than 5,000 physicians.
 The college also offers other graduate degree programs, including:

 - Biomedical engineering